Why It’s Important To Eat Right For You (And How To Go About creating a personal nutrition plan)

 Nutritionists and dieticians can offer meal plans and recipes to help you with specific goals.

-Maybe you want to lose weight or get someone to lay out a specific eating plan that considers your food preferences.
+Maybe you want to lose weight or have someone lay out a specific eating plan that takes your food preferences into account.
 In this case, talk with a nutritionist.

 Otherwise, you could work with a health coach.
-Holistic health coaches can help you analyze your own dietary recall and then take action steps.
+Holistic health coaches can help you analyze your own dietary recall and take action.
 First, they’ll make sure you’re covering the basics.

 This includes eating nourishing whole foods and including all the macronutrients (protein, carbs, and fats).
 They’ll ensure any action steps fit in with your lifestyle and goals.